Plastic with the numbers 3, 4,6 and 7 is no longer collected for recycling

 These numbers contain some everyday items

 One of the biggest areas for change is in your fridge.
-Some sour cream, cottage cheese, cream cheese containers and six-pack pottle yoghurts are made of plastics we will no longer be collecting.
+Some sour cream, cottage cheese, cream cheese containers and six-pack pottle yoghurts are made of plastics we don't collect any more.
 While the small pottles of yoghurt are not recyclable, the 1 litre tubs are a different plastic number (5) and are still recyclable in the city.
 This means you can portion yoghurt into smaller re-usable containers to reduce waste.

 Other items affected include some clear trays for holding food or takeaways, some large cleaning bottles with sturdy handles, packaging for electronics and batteries, some meat trays, some squeezy sauce bottles, plastic bags, bubble wrap, foam cups, protective packaging and harder plastics for baby bottles, cups and toys.

-We know our residents want to make sustainable choices.
-When shopping opt for items with packaging with a 1, 2 or 5 that can be recycled here in New Zealand and write to your favourite companies and ask them to convert their packaging into materials that can be recycled locally.
+Why not write to your favourite companies and ask them to convert their packaging into materials that can be recycled locally?